This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 "Health FSAs cannot have both a carryover and a grace period option, and employers are not obligated to offer either extension," Miller said A plan must be amended to implement either feature, he noted.

 During open enrollment, employees are often

 confused about the differences between health FSAs and health savings accounts (HSAs), which have

 higher annual contribution limits and allow unused funds to remain and grow within the account from year to year, among other distinctions.
 When both FSAs and HSAs are benefit options, open-enrollment communications should clearly state how the two differ, using a side-by-side list of account features, for instance.

-Plan documents.
-Finally, some health FSA plan documents reference a hard-dollar maximum figure, making a plan amendment necessary to increase the dollar limit for future years.
-A better approach, benefit consultants advise, is for plan documents to define the contribution limit as the annual amount allowed by the IRS for the plan year, so that annual amendments are not necessary to permit contributions up to the adjusted pretax limit.
+Consider writing your plan documents to define the contribution limit as the annual amount allowed by the IRS for the plan year, so that annual amendments are not necessary to permit contributions up to the adjusted pretax limit, Uhlig advised.

 The annual contribution limit for a dependent Care FSA is based on the account holder's tax filing status.
 Generally, joint filers have double the limit of single or separate filers.
 However, even if each spouse has access to a separate FSA through his or her employer, they are still subject to the mandated maximum limits.

 In addition, maximum contributions to a dependent FSA may not exceed these earned income limits:

 Update: Final Tax Bill Preserves Dependent Care FSAs